top of page

 Good biosecurity and regular salmonella surveillance testing can help producers monitor their flocks for illness before it becomes an outbreak.

-New USDA Salmonella guidelines
+New USDA Salmonella Guidelines

 The USDA established regulatory guidelines for reducing the risk of Salmonella outbreaks in commercial flocks starting in 2013 with the Salmonella Action Plan.
 These guidelines include routine testing of birds for the presence of Salmonella, proper sanitation and disinfection practices, good biosecurity measures such as limiting access to the farm and regular cleaning and disinfection of equipment and facilities used for raising birds.

-The most important step a producer can take to reduce Salmonella outbreaks in their flocks is by implementing good biosecurity practices throughout their operations.
+The most important step a poultry producer can take to reduce Salmonella outbreaks in their flocks is by implementing good biosecurity practices throughout their operations.

-The best biosecurity tips to reduce Salmonella include:
+The best tips to reduce Salmonella include:

 • Cleaning equipment and surfaces regularly